Multifamily Operating Expenses: A Beginner’s Guide

 Property Management Costs

-• Property management costs are one of the most significant expenses for multifamily property owners.
+• These costs are one of the most significant expenses for multifamily property owners.

-• These costs encompass the fees paid to property management companies or personnel responsible for day-to-day operations, including tenant screening, rent collection, property maintenance, and tenant relations.
+• They encompass the fees paid to property management companies or personnel responsible for day-to-day operations, including tenant screening, rent collection, property maintenance, and tenant relations.

-• Property management fees typically range from 4% to 10% of gross rental income, depending on the level of services provided.
+• The fees for property management typically ranges from 4% to 10% of gross rental income, depending on the level of services provided.

 Utilities